EterniumDev/EvobotNavmesh/README.md

 The nav files are used in the Evobot NS addon

+# Contribution

+Navmeshes created by Eternium and RGreenlees

 # Making your own navmeshes

 Download the following files into one folder (from this repo)